Your responsibilities with NCBP

 Everyone in the building product supply chain—including designers, importers, manufacturers, suppliers, architects, engineers, installers and home owners—is responsible for ensuring that all building products are fit for their intended purpose and are not NCBPs.

-Under section 74AF of the QBCC Act, each person within the chain of responsibility has a duty to ensure their actions do not lead to an NCBP being supplied and/or used in association with a building.
+Under section 74AF of the Queensland Building and Construction Commission Act 1991 (QBCC Act), each person within the chain of responsibility has a duty to ensure their actions do not lead to an NCBP being supplied and/or used in association with a building.

 A person is in the chain of responsibility for a building product if they: